SueChaplain/draft-guide-collection-nodejs-express/README.md

 You can use collections directly from a terminal window by installing the Appsody CLI, or you can use collections within an IDE by installing Codewind.
 Supported IDEs are VS Code or Eclipse Che.

+## Using the Node.js Kabanero Collections

+There are 3 Kabanero Collections for Node.js; one that includes just the runtime environment (`nodejs`) and others that include the Express or LoopBack frameworks (`nodejs-express` or `nodejs-loopback`).
+The way in which you use these collections is similar.
+In this guide we will explore how to use the `nodejs-express` Kabanero Collection.

 **>>>>>>>>>>>>>> MATT's USING COLLECTIONS WITH THE APPSODY CLI**